-The undersigned stockholder of Harvard Bioscience, Inc. (the "Company") hereby constitutes and appoints Chane Graziano, David Green and Bryce Chicoyne, and each of them acting singly and each with the power to appoint his substitute, and authorizes each of them to represent and to vote all shares of the common stock of the Company held by the undersigned at the close of business on March 31, 2006, at the Annual Meeting of Stockholders to be held at the offices of Goodwin Procter LLP, Exchange Place, 53 State Street, Boston, Massachusetts 02109, on Thursday, May 18, 2006 at 9:30 a.m., local time, and at any adjournment or postponements thereof (the "Annual Meeting").
-The undersigned hereby acknowledges receipt of the Notice of Annual Meeting of Stockholders, the Proxy Statement and the 2005 Annual Report and revokes any proxy heretofore given with respect to the Annual Meeting.

-INSTRUCTION: To withhold authority to vote for any individual nominee, mark "For All Except" and write that nominee's name in the space provided below.
+For For All Except and stoo Goo adjo each k of todwin rsigned stockholder of Harvard Bioscience, Inc. (the "Company") hereby constitutes and appoints Chane Graziano, David Green and Bryce Chicoyne, of them acting singly and each with the power to appoint his substitute, and authorizes each of them to represent and to vote all shares of the common ne Company held by the undersigned at the close of business on March 31, 2008, at the Annual Meeting of Stockholders to be held at the offices of Procter LLP, Exchange Place, 53 State Street, Boston, Massachusetts 02109, on Thursday, May 15, 2008 at 11:00 a.m., Boston time, and at any ent or postponements thereof (the "Annual Meeting").
+The undersigned hereby acknowledges receipt of the Notice of Annual Meeting of Stockholders, Statement and the 2007 Annual Report and revokes any proxy heretofore given with respect to the Annual Meeting.
+INS bel CTION: To withhold authority to vote for any individual nominee, mark "For All Except" and write that nominee's name in the space provided PROPOSAL 2 prove the Harvard Bioscience, Inc. Second Amended and Restated 2000 Stock Option and Incentive Plan to, among other things, increase the number available for issuance thereunder by 2,500,000.
+For Again t Abstain STO NO OT OCK MIN ROPERLY EXECUTED THIS PROXY WILL BE VOTED IN THE MANNER AS DIRECTED HEREIN BY THE UNDERSIGNED IOLDER(S).
+UNLESS DIRECTION IS GIVEN TO THE CONTRARY, THIS PROXY WILL BE VOTED FOR THE ELECTION OF THE EES LISTED ON THIS PROXY IN PROPOSAL I AND FOR PROPOSAL 2 AND IN THE DISCRETION OF THE PROXIES FOR ANY BUSINESS AS MAY PROPERLY COME BEFORE THE ANNUAL MEETING AND ANY ADJOURNMENTS OR POSTPONEMENTS OF.